Author policies

 You tap, your browser signs

 Notification deep-links to /approve/<envelopeId>.
-The page shows the agent, the action, the resource, the purpose.
-You tap Approve.
-The browser asks for your passkey assertion (Touch ID / Face ID / hardware key).
-Sign.
+The page shows the agent, the action, the resource, the purpose, and a risk badge.
+You hit Allow once (or Deny once).
+The browser asks for your passkey assertion (Touch ID / Face ID / hardware key); sign.
+First time on this device there's no passkey yet — hit Register passkey to enroll, then the same tap signs.

 4. 4